-Our Christingle service.
+All Saints Christingle service

-Benefice choir was established seven years ago, building on what was an informal gathering of an ad hoc choir each year to contribute the to carol services at both St. Peter & St. Paul and All Saints.
+A Benefice choir was established seven years ago, building on what was an informal gathering of an ad hoc choir each year to contribute to the carol services at both St. Peter & St. Paul and All Saints.
 The Benefice choir, under the leadership of one of the Pettistree organists, now numbers up to 20, and contributes to the major services at Easter, Christmas and Harvest and Pettistree Evensong.

-Occasional joint Benefice services (at Pettistree in midsummer and Wickham Market after Christmas) are organised to attract a Benefice-wide congregation.
+Occasional joint Benefice are organised to attract a Benefice-wide congregation.

-Both churches have bells rung for services, and a group play handbells at the Wickham Market Carol Service
+Both churches have bells rung for services, and a group play handbells at both Carol Services.